mcpa-stlouis/hack-the-arch/DOCKER_README.md

-### Pre-Requisites
+### Docker-Compose
 This guide will help you setup a docker network for running the HackTheArch platform.
 First, make sure your private/public key pair are in the `certs` directory.
-Then, from the root directory, with your docker-machine running:
+Then, set the variables in `web-variables.env`.
+Finally, from the root directory, with your docker-machine running:

 1. Build and launch the HTA image: